MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/commanding/AppServiceConnection.md

 Opens the app service connection on the specified remote device or application.
 If the connection fails to open, an exception is thrown.

+>**Note:** This method will thrown an exception if any of the following are true:
+> * The connection is already open or is in the process of opening.
+> * The app service description has not been set or has been cleared.
+> * The platform has not been initialized.
+> * The app has subscribed a method to the connection's "request received" event but has not provided a **NotificationProvider** when initializing the platform.
+All hosting scenarios require a **NotificationProvider**.

 #### Parameters
 * `connection` The connection request, which specifies the device or application to connect to.